hiero-ledger/hiero-docs/open-source-solutions/pyth-network-oracle.md

 Please note that it is possible to replicate the legacy oracle design with the Pyth scheduler (previously known as "price pusher").
 It is an off-chain application that regularly pulls price updates on to a blockchain that you can [find here](https://docs.pyth.network/price-feeds/schedule-price-updates/using-scheduler).

-## Demonstation: How to integrate with the Pyth Network on Hedera?
+## Demonstration: How to integrate with the Pyth Network on Hedera?

 This demo is a simple example of how to use Pyth prices in Hedera and is based on the [tutorial here](https://docs.pyth.network/price-feeds/create-your-first-pyth-app/evm).
 Follow the instructions in the tutorial to build and deploy and use this demo.